gradle/gradle/subprojects/docs/src/docs/release/notes.md

         setDependencySpec { it.requested instanceof ModuleComponentSelector && it.requested.module == 'leaf2' }
     }

+### Changes to resolution result root identifier

+The root node identifier for a resolved project configuration was changed to return a `ProjectComponentIdentifier`.
+Before the change the method `ResolutionResult.getRoot().getId()` exclusively returned a `ModuleComponentIdentifier`.

 ### Changes to container configuration DSL

 In previous versions of Gradle, accessing a property on the [configuration container](dsl/org.gradle.api.Project.html#org.gradle.api.Project:configurations(groovy.lang.Closure)) would